-The school newsletter is our primary means of communication within the school community.
-This publication is intended to help keep parents informed about school activities and upcoming events.
-It is also used as a vehicle to further educate our families about Waldorf education.
+Our primary means of communication within the school community are the bi-weekly Newsletter and the online communications platform ParentSquare.
+The Newsletter is intended to help keep parents informed about school activities and upcoming events.
+It is also used as a vehicle to further educate our families about Waldorf Education.
 Please contact the office for guidelines and schedules for submissions.
 All communications must be pre-approved by the College of Teachers to assure that the content is appropriate to our school's goals and philosophy.
-Newsletters are sent via Parent Square to the entire school community bi-weekly.